hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 despised.
 If these are the advantages, which one gets from the other, there are some inevitable disadvantages also.
-The Nationahsts have generally to bear the brunt of poUtical fight, but the rewards of the poUtical warfare go invariably to the Moderates.
+The Nationahsts have generally to bear the brunt of political fight, but the rewards of the political warfare go invariably to the Moderates.
 By their asso- ciation with the Nationalists, the Moderates do sometime receive official taunts and frowns.
 When taken to taskp